olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 It involves exploring the sales data to answer key questions such as

--what is the sales trend?
+- what is the sales trend?
--which products sre top sellers?
+- which products sre top sellers?
--what are the peak sals periods?
+- what are the peak sals periods?

 #### Excel